AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 ~~~~~~~~~~~~~~~~~~

 Bitwise operations such as masks and shifts in Ada should be relatively rarely
-needed, and it's good practise when translating C code to consider alternative.
+needed, and, when translating C code, it's good practice to consider
-In a lot of cases, these operations are used to insert several pieces of data
+alternatives.
+In a lot of cases, these operations are used to insert several
-into a larger structure.
-In Ada, this can be done by describing the structure
+pieces of data into a larger structure.
+In Ada, this can be done by describing
-layout at the type level through representation clauses, and then accessing
+the structure layout at the type level through representation clauses, and then
-this structure as any other.
+accessing this structure as any other.

-The simpler example of the above is the case of an array of bytes representing
+This is the case of an array of bytes representing various flags.
+In C, this
-various flags.
-In C, this would be done through masks, e.g.:
+would be done through masks, e.g.:

 [C]